-- 5. The accredited doctor may request that the referee stops the contest in the cases and with the consequences regulated in Article 20. - 6.
-The IJF Supervisors and/or the IJF Refereeing Commission members may interrupt the contest and will interfere only when there is a mistake that needs to be rectified.
+- 5. The accredited doctor may request that the referee stops the contest in the cases and with the consequences regulated in Article 20. - The IJF Supervisors and/or the IJF Refereeing Commissioners members may interrupt the contest and will interfere only when there is a mistake that needs to be rectified.

-The interventions of the IJF Supervisors and/or the IJF Refereeing Commission members should take place in three (3) cases:
+The interventions of the IJF Supervisors and/or the IJF Refereeing Commissioners members should take place in three (3) cases:

-- A mistake of awarding the action between the white and the blue competitor. - On the awarding of hansoku-make for actions contrary to the spirit of judo or which may have further consequences for the contestant who has committed them. - · Exceptional cases.
+A mistake of awarding the action between the white and the blue competitor.

+On the awarding of hansoku-make for actions contrary to the spirit of judo or which may on the awarding of hansoku-make for actions contrary to the spirit of judo or what have further consequences for the contestant who has committed them.

+Exceptional cases.

 There is no appeal procedure for coaches, but they can, after submitting a "request of coach to review a contest on video by IJF Supervisors and/or the IJF Refereeing Commission members", at the end of the session, to watch the reason for the change to the final decision.
+Moved down